faithfm/laravel-simple-auth0/README.md

 Three **routes** are registered:  /login, /logout, /callback

 * The `/login` route redirects to the Auth0 login page, which redirects back to the `/callback` route on success.

+> [!IMPORTANT]
+>
-  * Note: this route seeks to capture the 'previous' URL as the 'intended' URL for the callback to redirect to after a successful login
+> This route seeks to capture the 'previous' URL as the 'intended' URL for the callback to redirect to after a successful login

 * The `/callback` route:
   * Validate callback request parameters and retrieves an **Auth0 user** (using [Auth0 PHP SDK](https://github.com/auth0/auth0-PHP/tree/8.0.0))